 One salamander in particular deserves close scrutiny; the spotted salamander (Ambystoma maculatum), named for the bright yellow spots all along its black back and tail.
 You won’t often catch a glimpse of them because they’re fossorial, spending most of their time underground.
 But on nights when you hear the first strains of a wood frog chorus, you can catch a glimpse of this reclusive creature when males congregate in vernal pools to mate with arriving females.

 The mating process is brief, and salamanders return to their subterranean burrows, but they leave behind thick-walled clear gelatinous egg masses.
 A female may lay as many as 150 eggs within a single egg mass.
 And the eggs are enclosed within a thick, clear membrane, anchored to twigs or branches below the surface of the vernal pool.
 The embryos are visible as a black dot in the center of each egg.

-Within a few days, these clear egg masses will start to turn an emerald green, a color indicates the presence of algae.
+Within a few days, these clear egg masses will start to turn an emerald green, a color that indicates the presence of algae.
 Over decades of study, scientists discovered that the algae was not only inside the egg mass, but residing in each individual egg.
 The spotted salamander and this particular algae have developed a remarkable symbiotic relationship.
 In fact, the algae’s scientific name translates to “lover of salamander eggs.”

 They get along so well for a couple of reasons.
 Developing embryos need oxygen, and algae needs carbon dioxide.
 Fortunately, the salamanders are exhaling carbon dioxide and the algae are photosynthesizing through the clear walls of the egg mass and venting oxygen.
 So this simple exchange of gases benefits both species.
 Additionally, the algae consumes nitrogen excreted by the salamanders, which could become toxic.
 The waste is like fertilizer for growth of the tiny one-celled alga.